 Explore the grounds

-Enjoy a walk around the grounds of the chapel any time of the year.
+Enjoy a virtual walk around the grounds of the chapel any time of the year.
 The downloadable property map of Monksthorpe Chapel (see top of the homepage) will help you to find all the interesting parts of this special place.

 The open air baptistry was filled by flooding in water from the dyke behind it.
 That can't happen now as the water-table is lower than it was due to drainage work.
 The baptistry was last used in 1972.